dtaht/blog-cerowrt/content/post/rtt_fair_on_wifi.md

 Or I'd say it was me, only if I didn't think long term behaviors this bad, were, well, very bad for users and the internet itself.

-Classic tcp benchmarking has a tendency to last 10 or 15 seconds, and inside of those 15 seconds you can, indeed deliver a few more packets if you buffer excessively, and never drop any.
+Classic TCP benchmarking has a tendency to last 10 or 15 seconds, and inside of those 15 seconds you can, indeed deliver a few more packets if you buffer excessively, and never drop any.